-To date pensions for the self-employed have also not been included in the mandatory pension auto-enrolment regulations now being applied to UK employers.
+To date, pensions for the self-employed have also not been included in the mandatory pension auto-enrolment regulations now being applied to UK employers.

-For many self-employed and freelance people there are also far fewer incentives to invest in a pension.
-Without an employers’ top-up the new stakeholder pensions don’t quite have the same attraction for the self-employed.
+For many self-employed and freelance people, there are also far fewer incentives to invest in a pension.
+Without an employers’ top-up, the new stakeholder pensions don’t quite have the same attraction for the self-employed.
 Over a lifetime the average self-employed person misses out on an estimated £91,500 of employer contributions, according to the Prudential.
 With an eye on the long-term implications of a shifting labour market and ageing population, those incentives are being provided by the State in some countries.

 Self-employed State Pension

 There is some good news for the self-employed state pension.
-Previously the self-employed could not access the second state pension; from 2015 a new level playing field was introduced for those who have made adequate National Insurance (NI) contributions for at least 30 years.
+Previously the self-employed could not access the second state pension; in 2015 a new level playing field was introduced for those who have made adequate National Insurance (NI) contributions for at least 30 years.
 But, it’s still not a lot and not likely to get any better.